 COPD can also turn your lips and nails a bluish color.
 This color change is a symptom that you don’t have enough oxygen in your blood.

-Normally, your blood is red.
-When it’s deprived of oxygen, blood turns blue.
-This bluish-colored blood can give your lips and fingernails a blue hue.
+Your blood is red.
+When it’s deprived of oxygen, blood turns a darker shade of red.
+This darker red blood can give your lips and fingernails a blue hue because of how light travels through the skin.

 A bluish discoloration of the skin is also called cyanosis.
 It’s a very serious symptom that warrants an immediate call for emergency medical care.